Floorp-Projects/Floorp/layout/tools/reftest/README.txt

    c. <type> is one of the following:

       ==    The test passes if the images of the two renderings are the SAME.
       !=    The test passes if the images of the two renderings are DIFFERENT.
+      load  The test passes unconditionally if the page loads.  url_ref must be omitted, and the test cannot be marked as fails or random.
+(Used to test for crashes, hangs, assertions, and leaks.)

    d. <url> is either a relative file path or an absolute URL for the
       test page